-- Fisheries are managed to achievemeet objectives at the SMU scale, but population-level units are also defined for conservation and research purposes; - Population-specific reference points are established, and stock status against those benchmarks is monitored when stock status problems are perceptible at the SMU level; and. - When faced with stock-status problems, provisions linking population status with management of SMUs are enacted.
-Generally, population-specific reference points have not replaced SMU reference points, but harvest control-rules; however, the team can be adapted adapt HCRs to account for component population status. - Differential harvest; for example, altering the time, location, or effort of the fishery.
+- Fisheries are managed to meet objectives at the SMU scale, but population-level units are also defined for conservation and research purposes. - Population-specific reference points are established, and stock status against those benchmarks is monitored when stock status problems are perceptible at the SMU level. - When faced with stock-status problems, provisions linking population status with management of SMUs are enacted.
+Generally, population-specific reference points have not replaced SMU reference points; however, the team can adapt HCRs to account for component population status. - Differential harvest; for example, altering the time, location, or effort of the fishery.